lsuocean/DNN_OSBLMixing/README.md

 There are two files under the directory

-- **train.py** – codes to train a DNN model
+- **train.py** – script to train a DNN model

-- **test.py**   – codes to run an offline 1D prediction for 9 days, using the trained DNN model.
+- **test.py** – script to run an offline 1D prediction for 9 days, using the trained DNN model.

 The codes are written in Python and use Python packages "tensorflow" and "keras"